 PAD will work with our partners to build and scale mobile phone-based agricultural extension to support smallholder farmers in the seven northern Nigerian states: Borno, Jigawa, Katsina, Kebbi, Sokoto, Yobe, and Zamfara between November 2020 and October 2021, with proposed support for the cultivation of rice, maize, groundnuts (peanuts), wheat, vegetables and soy.

 The advisory service will be delivered through IVR and will focus on increasing knowledge about affordable inputs, and the promotion of productivity and income generating activities for approximately 100,000 smallholder farmers in Nigeria.
-Among other guidelines, beneficiaries must be working farms of 0.5 ha in size during the dry season, and 1 ha during the wet season; half of the beneficiaries will be women and a quarter will be youth (18-15 y/o).
+Ambitiously, thirty percent of targeted beneficiaries will be women and a quarter will be youth (18-35 y/o).